 What Does 'There's No Such Thing as a Free Lunch' Mean?

 When we say 'there's no such thing as a free lunch,' we mean to express that there are few things in life that are truly given to us at no cost or free.
 There are usually strings or at least expectations attached.
 The cost of goods or services has to come from somewhere.
-In other words, you can't get something for nothing.
+In other words, you can't get something for nothing, and if something appears to be free, it isn't really.
 A similar saying is "there is no such thing as a free ride."

 Dinger lingo is becoming a thing of the past but there are still diners where the servers use this colorful language to call out orders.
 Not all of this language originated in diners, though.
 Some if it came from the old soda fountain and lunch-counters.
 Some diners have their own peculiar slang, but there are some age-old gems that have been passed down.
 If you've ever heard a counter-person calling out orders using this slang, you may have thought you were listening to a complicated insider's code that only the inner circle of diner-world can understand.
 But the language handed down from the soda fountains and lunch counters to the modern diner, originally served a purpose.
 Although some of the terms may have originated as early as the 1870's, with the soda jerks, they had their hey-day between the 1920's and 1970's.

 In the article How Do You Eat Tacos Without Them Falling Apart I stated that many folks claim that much of the food labeled 'Mexican' in America is actually from the Southwest or from Texas, labeled Tex-Mex.
 They say that the Mexican origins of these foods is exaggerated or is a myth.
 This is often a myth in itself!